freenas/freenas-docs/userguide/install.rst

    The New Virtual Machine

 Create the virtual disks to be used for storage.
-Click the "Storage" hyperlink in the right frame to access the storage screen seen in :numref:`Figure %s <vb_storage_settings_fig>`.
+Click the :guilabel:`Storage` hyperlink in the right frame to access the storage screen seen in
+:numref:`Figure %s <vb_storage_settings_fig>`.